TFFHRTP/tffhrtp.github.io/content/en/donate/_index.md

 <b>Inspire change:</b> We expose injustice, spark conversations, and empower action.

-<b>Educate and advocate:</b> We provide free access to our photos and content, equipping you to join the fight for human rights.
+<b>Educate advocate:</b> We provide free access to our photos and content, equipping you to join the fight for human rights.

 Even a small gift makes a big difference:
 { .h1 .text-center}